Digitl-Alchemyst/dev100/dailyChallangesTemplate.md

 ## Function Signature

-[provide an initial function signature suitable for the need of the challenge]
+[provide an initial function signature suitable for the need of the challenge prefer using todo comments inside the function to help explain the task, prefer es arrow functions]

 ## Input